JVital2013/pihole-router/README.md

 -   A laptop to do configuration changes

 -   Determine if your ISP supports IPv6.
-Mine does, so I'll cover it as an optional 2nd bit.
+Mine does, so I'll cover it as an optional part

 ## Steps

-**1.**  Have your modem running in it's normal "Router" mode with a working internet connection.
+**1.**  Have your modem running in it's normal "router" mode with a working internet connection.

-**2.**  Image an SD card with Raspberry Pi OS Lite and put it in the Pi.
+**2.**  Image an SD card with Raspberry Pi OS Lite \([https://www.raspberrypi.org/software/operating-systems/](https://www.raspberrypi.org/software/operating-systems/)\) and put it in the Pi.

 **3.**  Put your wireless router into AP mode.
 From here on, I'm going to call this your "AP" to avoid confusion.
 Configure the Wi-Fi network as desired on the AP (SSID, Security, Channel, etc).
 Also configure a static IP on it: